United 93

 The inciting incident occurs at 14 minutes when Flight 93 takes off delayed from Newark as news begins filtering through air traffic control about American Airlines Flight 11 losing contact - the first indication something is wrong..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 27% of the runtime.
-This shows the protagonist's commitment to The hijackers violently seize control of Flight 93, killing the pilots and taking command of the aircraft, forcing passengers into the new reality of their situation., moving from reaction to action.
+This reveals the protagonist's commitment to The hijackers violently seize control of Flight 93, killing the pilots and taking command of the aircraft, forcing passengers into the new reality of their situation., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Passengers confirm that the Twin Towers have been hit and realize their plane is likely intended for a similar attack; the stakes crystallize from personal survival to preventing mass murder., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
-Here, The moment of "Let's roll" - passengers make their final calls and commit to the assault, accepting they will likely die but choosing to fight rather than be complicit in more deaths., illustrates the protagonist at their lowest point.
+Here, The moment of "Let's roll" - passengers make their final calls and commit to the assault, accepting they will likely die but choosing to fight rather than be complicit in more deaths., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 82% of the runtime.
 Passengers breach the cockpit door and charge forward with their improvised assault, actively choosing heroism and sacrifice over passive victimhood., demonstrating the transformation achieved throughout the journey.